-BUNGALOW SUBDISTRICT BUNGALOW SUBDISTRICT STANDARDS BUILDING PLACEMENT STANDARDS SPECIFIC REQUIRMENTS Build-to line (distance from Property Line) (1) 1 - Build-to line is defined as the line at which construction of a Broadway Frontage 0 Ft.
-A building facade is to occur on a lot.
-N/S Avenue 20 Ft.
-B A build-to line runs parallel to, and is measured from, street front E/W Street (2) 20 Ft.
-C property lines and is established to Set Back (Distance from Property Line) create an even building facade line on a street.
-Build-to line applies to Side Yard 15 Ft.
-D street frontage only (both primary Rear Yard 0 Ft.
-E and secondary streets at corner lots) and only applies when new Alley 0 Ft.
-F building footprint exceeds 25% of the site area.
-Where app 75% of new building from be located at or near the build-to line.
-2 - Or prevailing setback.
+BUNGALOW S UBDISTRICT BUNGALOW S UBDISTRICT STANDARDS BUILDING PLACEMENT STANDARDS SPECIFIC REQUIRMENTS Street Setback (distance from Property Line) (1) 1 - Street Setback is defined as the Broadway Front age 0 Ft ine at which construction of a pullding facade is to occur on a lot.
+N/S Avenue 20 Ft. в A Street Setback runs parallel to, and is measured from, street front E/W Street (2) 20 Ft. property lines and is established to Yard/Alley Setback (Distance from Property Line) create an even building facade line Side Yard 15 Ft.
+D t on a street.
+Street Setback applies to street frontage only (both Rear Yard (3) 0 Ft. orimary and secondary streets at corner lots) and only applies when Alley 0 Ft.
+F r new building footprint exceeds 10.00 25% of the site area.
+Where f t f s applicable 75% of new building frontage must be located at or net the Street Setback.
+2 - Adjacent to Affected Resident Property, comply with prevailing setback.
+3 - 30' When Adjacent to an Affected Residential Property.